cseanburns/electronic_resource_mgmt/src/14-evaluation-statistics.md

 does that mean that I really **used** that website even though I accessed it?
 Even if we can claim that I did, what kind of use was it?
 Can we tell from that log entry?
-If we could, how much should would it cost?
+If we could, how much should it cost?
 In short, log data like this can't really capture the user's *intent*.

 > Note that we can learn a lot from web server access logs, and there is software, like Google Analytics,